 We pride ourselves on the safety of our customers.
 Natural gas is an extremely safe form of energy and is transported to industrial, commercial, and residential customers by buried pipelines.
 Pipelines are a reliable and safe method to transport natural gas.

-Utility Pipeline entities are fully regulated on safety and compliance to the highest standards set forth by the PUCO in all operating states.
+Utility Pipeline entities are fully regulated on safety and compliance to the highest standards set forth by the PUC and the Federal Government on all operating states.

 Safety is and always will be our number one priority.
 For more information and safety concerns please reference our FAQ below.